db-cs/C2-Curriculum/u2/p1/index.md

 # Hero section
 title: Project 1<br>User Story Map
-description: In this project, you will collaborate with your team to intentify the users of your software and defining the stories that will drive your development.
+description: In this project, you will collaborate with your team to identify the users of your software and define their stories.

 # Micro navigation
 micro_nav: true